The Pingxi Crags

 To our right was Putuo, with the posts and ropes of the path in silhouette.

 The summit of Cimu lacked deities, but did have a small metal pillar etched with the name of the peak.
-We paused for a while to admire the view regardless of the rain.
+We stopped to admire the view, heedless of the rain.
 The cloud parted for a moment, revealing Xiaozi clearly against a backdrop of mist.
-From this angle it looked even more vertical than before, and it seemed amazing that we’d just climbed it.
+From this angle it looked even more vertical than before, and it seemed amazing that we’d climbed it.

 For a moment Xiaozi stood out spectacularly from the mist.